primaryobjects/RepData_PeerAssessment1/PA1_template.md

 ## Inputing missing values.

 So far, we've performed calculations on the cleaned data, with missing values (steps reported as NA) removed.
 More specifically, there are 17,568 rows in the original dataset, and only 15,264 rows after removing missing values.
 This leaves 2,304 rows of missing data that is unaccounted for.
-We can clearly show this in a chart, as follows:
+We can more clearly show this in a chart, as follows:

 ```r